Sharon Public Library

 Approach

-To deepen understanding of patrons, conducted discovery, remote interviews, retrieval usability tasks, and content analysis to drive IA recommendations and prototype designs.
+To deepen understanding of patrons, conducted discovery, remote interviews, retrieval usability tasks, and content analysis to drive IA recommendations and prototype designs.- Technology comfort varies by age; older patrons showed lower digital literacy.

 - Computer hardware and Wi‑Fi availability influence visits to the physical library.